damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

     - Step-by-step procedures describing the repairing sequence
     - Refere to the manufacturing section where you can find the manufacturing instructions to rebuild the defective components
     - Verifiction of repair
-4. Replacing equipment parts or components on a schedule
+4. Replacing equipment parts or components according to the schedule
 5. Maintenance tools
     - Various tools necessary to perform the maintenance operation